“woollen sound pill is making sound stories touchable“ in old people care centre de Oude Raay, South Amsterdam

 In 2011 I had a follow up with touch soundscapes for elderly people suffering of deeper stages of dementia.
 Beside some narrative soundscapes I also presented touch soundscapes which triggered lesser narrative associations but more relaxing, refreshing / activating sensations.
 They were meant to trigger sense memories and a calming, joyful, exiting experience for the people in that specific moment.
 For some people with already a deeper stage of dementia and suffering loss of words and language it slowly brought back some words about memories of the past: after a while experiencing the touch sounds one man told me slowly with just a few words that it remembered him being a sound hunter for his small films in past days.
 Other people with even a deeper stadium of dementia responded with a smile while calmly experiencing the touch sounds.

-project: reminiscences workshop / project: “Landscapes of sounds”, with a grant of Humanitas Zutphen .
-A project for vulnerable elderly people and people with several stages of dementia in care centre Polbeek, Zutphen; creating a toolkit with soundscapes with and without personal stories, collective memories, portrait pictures and visual memory collages made by the participants with help if needed.
-A project rendering feelings of respect, lots of stories, interaction, awareness and joyful moments on different levels.
+Together with the inhabitants I have created toolkits with soundscapes (with and without personal stories), collective memories, portrait pictures and visual memory collages made by the participants with help if needed.
+A project rendering feelings of respect, lots of stories, interaction, working together, helping each other, awareness and joyful moments on different levels.
+The toolkits with soundscapes/portraits of inhabitants and visual memory collages could be used later by workers or family members.